textileio/community/docs/a-tour-of-textile.md

 If you read the [overview doc](/concepts/threads), you'll remember that thread schemas are _DAG_ schemas that contain steps to create each node. "blob" defines a single top-level DAG node without any links.
 We'll get to more complex schemas later. `pin` instructs the peer to locally pin the entire DAG node when it's created from the input. `mill` defines the function used to process (or "mill") the data on arrival. `/blob` is literally a passthrough, meaning that the data comes out untouched.

-We can create a thread with this schema using the `--blob` flag.
+We can create a thread with this schema using the `--blob` flag:

 ```tab="cmd"
 textile threads add "Any old data" --blob